instana/nginx-tracing/README.md

 ### Support for other NGINX OpenTracing module builds

-We do not support using builds of the NGINX OpenTracing module from 3rd parties, including those supported by NGINX itself.
+Using builds of the NGINX OpenTracing module from 3rd parties, including those supported by NGINX itself, are not supported.
-The reason for requiring the Instana build of the NGINX OpenTracing module is purely technical: we **cannot support self-compilation** (that is, you building your own version, the NGINX module system is too sensitive to build flags) or the modules from F5, because they use dynamic linking to the standard C++ library and that would lead in many cases to **segfault**.
+The reasons for requiring the Instana build of the NGINX OpenTracing module are technical: **Self-compilation is not supported** (that is, you building your own version) as that would strain unduly Instana support to try and figure out what in the compilation process goes wrong in entirely different and unpredictable setups; similarly, the modules provided by F5 are not supported, because those lack functionality that Instana tracing needs and those use dynamic linking to the standard C++ library and that would lead in many cases to **segfault**.
-Indeed, to avoid segfault, we use in our build of the NGINX OpenTracing module a statically linked standard C++ library for unifying testing and for the benefit of modern C++ code even on older distributions.
+Indeed, to avoid segfault, the Instana NGINX OpenTracing module is built including a statically linked standard C++ library for unifying testing and for the benefit of modern C++ code even on older distributions.

 ### Kubernetes NGINX Ingress Tracing